 The two- and multiparticle correlations are used in the current work.
 The framework for the cumulants is described in Ref.~\cite{PhysRevC.83.044913}.
 The formalism of the multiparticle azimuthal correlations is evaluated as follows:

-The double angular brackets $\left\langle\left\langle \right\rangle\right\rangle$ indicate that the averaging procedure has been performed over an ensemble of events with similar centrality.
+Double angular brackets $\left\langle\left\langle \right\rangle\right\rangle$ indicate that the averaging procedure has been performed on an ensemble of events with similar centrality.
 The non-linear coupling coefficients and four-particle symmetric cumulants are defined as:

 To scale out the dependence on the single particle flow harmonics, the normalized symmetric cumulant is defined as follows: